fondationmerieux/labbook_python/labbook_BE/script/doc/extra_key.md

 ## Modifying the private key passphrase

 To modify the passphrase associated with a private key, you have to import it into your keyring first:
+(depending on your gpg version, you may have to provide the corresponding passphrase to import the private key)

 ~~~
 $ gpg --import kpri.my-extra-key.asc